golddranks/binary_macros/README.md

 # binary_macros
-Rust macros for decoding binary formats from string literals to [u8] literals.
+Rust macros for decoding binary-to-text encodings in string literals to [u8] literals.

 This library decodes string literals that may contain various binary-to-text encodings, such as Base64, to binary literals at compile-time.